Coast Mountain College and Actua are partnering up this summer to present Digi Camps, week-long day...

 Remember her motto, “Effort, effort, effort.
 Report cards will be here before you know it."

 The Linda Paterson Memorial Award will be given out starting in the 2018-2019 Fall Semester.
 This Award will be in the amount of $500.00 and is available to one student who meets the criteria below.

-The Terrace Make Children First Initiative has donated $10,000 in bursaries to students enrolled in the Post-Basic Early Childhood Education program at Northwest Community College.
+The Terrace Make Children First Initiative has donated $10,000 in bursaries to students enrolled in the Post-Basic Early Childhood Education program at Coast Mountain College.
 Eligible students should live within School Districts #82 and #92 (anywhere between Kitimat and Stewart, Kitsumkalum to the Hazeltons, including the Nass Valley).
 When the Post-Basic ECE program is not available, the Basic ECE program will be considered an eligible program.